 Portable blenders require no mains power to operate so they can be used anywhere.
 They’re cheap to buy and you can charge them using any USB-based power pack, computer, car charger or mains plug.

-Portable blenders are perfectly capable of whipping up smoothies on the go (assuming you’re able to take the ingredients with you, which let's face it is totally impractical) and they’re pretty good at pulverising ice and mixing cocktails, too.
+Portable blenders are perfectly capable of whipping up smoothies on the go, aassuming you’re able to take the ingredients with you, and the better ones are pretty good at pulverising ice and mixing cocktails.
 They’re best suited for home or office use, campsites and picnics, or whipping up simple stuff like protein shakes after a workout at the gym.
-They are also especially handy (in fact they're a Godsend) for puréeing baby food on the fly.
+Their most useful role is probably puréeing baby food on the fly.
 Sure, they are not anyone's idea of the Best blender overall but portable, cordless blenders gain in convenience what they lack in sheer power or size.

 If you’re sold on the idea of joining the ever growing throng of healthniks and grabbing yourself a portable blender, then this is the guide for you.
 We’ve scoured the web, read a shedload of user reviews and carefully curated this mini bonanza of the best portable blenders currently on the market.
 If you are still hungry for more blendin', check out our Best Nutribullet list or our upmarket guide to the best KItchenAid mixers.